Virtual banks in Hong Kong: The Bottom Line

 In May 2018 following a public consultation on the development of virtual banks in Hong Kong, the Hong Kong Monetary Authority (HKMA) released its Revised Guideline on Authorization of Virtual Banks.
 The Guideline is nothing new, it should be noted, as its first draft originates from 2000.
 Still, the move by the Monetary Authority towards introducing virtual banks in Hong Kong has attracted comments and expectations from the regional financial industry.

-This insight explores the whys and hows of Hong Kong’s move towards virtual banking.
+This insight explores the whys and hows of Hong Kong’s move toward virtual banking.
 At the end of the day, indeed, the Revised Virtual Banks Guideline has several interesting objectives.

 One objective, obviously, is to create a friendly framework to further develop Hong Kong’s financial industry.
 Another objective for the HKMA is to correct a concerning and handicapping deficiency in Hong Kong’s banking market, i.e. under-banking.
 The third objective is rather strategic: boosting Hong Kong’s efforts towards becoming the Fintech hub in the Asia-Pacific region.